anomishra/DDPG-RL-ALGO/README.md

 Dependency and platforms:

-1. Implemented in Google Colab with TPU runtime
+1. Implemented in Google Colab with GPU runtime
 2. Python 3.6
 3. tflearn
 4. tensorflow